Sham, 1 year old, from the exhibition Where the Children Sleep

 Fotografiska uses its strong public presence and impact to be a catalyst for change.
 Today, Fotografiska has firmly established itself as an important forum for social debate and philanthropy.
 In September 2011, we started a foundation with the purpose to promote photographic projects that focus on human rights issues, especially projects that involve children and youths, as well as environmental issues.
 In February 2012, we proudly hosted Northern Future Forum, which featured nine European prime ministers.

-Farah, 2 years, from the exhibition Where the Children Sleep
+Farah 2 years old, 2015, from the exhibition Where the Children Sleep

 Where do the children, fleeing from the Syrian war, go when the night falls?
 A few of these children offered to show where they sleep now, when everything that once was no longer exists.
 The exhibition Where the children sleeps is a cooperation between Fotografiska For Life, photographer Magnus Wennman and Aftonbladet.
 Magnus Wennman, winner of two World Press Photo Awards and Sweden’s Photographer of the Year in 2009, 2011, 2013, and 2014, met refugees in countless refugee camps and on their journeys through Europe.
 The story about when the night comes is a living narrative with no clear ending.
 Those pictures have been presented in UN as well as Capitol Hill and got published in a myriad of different publications all over the world.